The Kubernetes platform.

 The Open Service Broker.

-Drycc Workflow ships with a registry component by default, which provides an in-cluster Docker registry backed by the platform-configured object storage.
+Drycc Workflow ships with a registry component by default, which provides an in-cluster Container registry backed by the platform-configured object storage.
 Operators might want to use an off-cluster registry for performance or security reasons.

 Every component that relies on a registry uses two inputs for configuration: